nRF9160: Simple MQTT¶

-Observe that the kit connects to the configured MQTT broker (
+Observe that the development kit connects to the configured MQTT broker (

-MQTT_BROKER_HOSTNAME) after it gets LTE connection.
-Now the kit is ready to echo whatever data is sent to it on the configured subscribe topic (
+CONFIG_MQTT_BROKER_HOSTNAME) after it gets the LTE connection.
+At this stage, the development kit is ready to echo the data sent to it on the configured subscribe topic (

-Use an MQTT client like mosquitto to subscribe to and publish data to the broker.
-Observe that the kit publishes all data that you publish to
+Use an MQTT client like Mosquitto to subscribe to and publish data to the broker.
+Observe that the development kit publishes all the data that you publish to

 Public MQTT brokers might be unstable.